 My family loves going to Primos Cafe for breakfast; the menu has all the classic items you like and crave.
 The biscuits are dreamy, and eggs cooked to order.

 For dinner, try Primos Bird Special (with a biscuit, cheesy grits or hash browns, bacon or sausage, and eggs) or the Cobb Salad (with Mississippi Kum-back sauce).
 As with all Mississippi restaurants, the Blue Plate specials are highly popular.
 They range from fried chicken to turkey and dressing.

 Primos has an in-house bakery that makes treats from scratch daily.
 Consider taking some home.

 Soulshine Pizza Factory

-Sugar Magnolia Takery is my go-to for salads, sweets, and take away items to prepare later.
+Sugar Magnolia Takery is our go-to for salads, sweets, and takeaway items to prepare later.
 You’ll also find a full-service restaurant with daily specials and dozens of food items to choose from.

-Sweet treats include brownies, cookies, petit fours, cupcakes, banana pudding, peach cobbler, special occasion cakes, and pies.
+Sweet treats include scratch-made brownies, cookies, cupcakes, peach cobbler, special occasion cakes, and pies.

 Table 100 is most-likely Flowood, Mississippi’s most upscale restaurant.
 Offering European and American bistro fare, this is a place you won’t want to miss for the ambiance and superb dishes.